techiediaries/techiediaries/_posts/2020/angular-10/2019-09-15-angular-router-resolve.md

 ---
 layout: post
-title: "Angular 7/8 Router: Resolve & Route Resolvers Example"
+title: "Angular 10/9 Router: Resolve & Route Resolvers Example"
 image: "images/content/angular.png"
-excerpt: "The Angular 8 Router provides a resolve property that takes a route resolver and allows your application to fetch data before navigating to the route (i.e resolving route data)" tags : [angular, angular8, angular-9-router-examples]
+excerpt: "The Angular 10 Router provides a resolve property that takes a route resolver and allows your application to fetch data before navigating to the route (i.e resolving route data)"
+date: 2020-08-05
+tags : [angular, angular8, angular-9-router-examples]
 ---

-The Angular 8 Router provides a `resolve` property that takes a route resolver and allows your application to fetch data before navigating to the route (i.e resolving route data).
+The Angular 10 Router provides a `resolve` property that takes a route resolver and allows your application to fetch data before navigating to the route (i.e resolving route data).

+## How to Create an Angular 10 Route Resolver

-You can create a route resolver by  implementing the [Resolve](https://angular.io/api/router/Resolve) interface.
+You can create a route resolver in Angular 10 and previous versions by  implementing the [Resolve](https://angular.io/api/router/Resolve) interface.
 For example,this a route resolver:

 ```ts
 import { Injectable } from '@angular/core';